GSA/piv-guides/_engineering/02_ssh.md

 ## SSH from macOS

 MacOS X Sierra (10.12.x) and High Sierra (10.13) provide native support for smart card readers.
 If you have an earlier macOS version, you'll need to install third-party software, such as OpenSC.
-You will find the instructions for OpenSC in the linux desktop section below.
+See the next section (_SSH from Linux Desktop_) for OpenSC steps.

-## SSH from linux desktop
+## SSH from Linux Desktop<!--In previous SSH versions, we called this SSH from Linux OS-Based Computer.-->

-MacOS X Sierra (10.12.x) and High Sierra (10.13) provide native support for smart card readers.
-If you have an earlier macOS version, you'll need to install third-party software, such as OpenSC. <!--Since Yosemite 10.10 also includes native smart card features, we should list that also, to give the reader full information. -->
+To enable PIV/CAC authentication for your Linux Desktop, you'll need to install third-party software, such as OpenSC:

 1. Install [OpenSC](https://www.github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release){:target="_blank"}_.
 1. Insert your **PIV** into your card reader.